 After breakfast we leave camp and hike up the Zunil ridge, with spectacular views of the Quetzaltenango Valley as we make our way to the 3542m summit of Zunil, a picture-perfect conical volcano.
 From the top, we can see 14 other volcanoes as well as Lake Atitlan in the distance.
 The descent takes us through cloud forest to the Georginas hot springs, where we camp for the next two nights.
 In the evening, we can soak away any aching limbs from the day's hike in the hot springs while enjoying a nice cold drink.

 Today has been left free to enjoy more time at the springs and to explore the surrounding area.
-There will be the opportunity for the 9 hour ascent of Santo Tomas (also known locally as Pecul) - the hike starts in thick forest which gradually thins out into lighter pine woodland as we gain height - on a clear day we may be able to see the Pacific Ocean from the summit (3505m).
+There will be the opportunity for the approx 4-5 hour ascent of Santo Tomas Volcano (also known locally as Pecul).
+The hike starts in thick forest which gradually thins out into lighter pine woodland as we gain height - on a clear day we may be able to see the Pacific Ocean from the summit (3505m).

 This morning we have a short visit to Guatemala's largest vegetable market at Almolonga, set in the heart of the country's main agricultural region.
-The market gives us an insight into the life of the local Indian communities and many of the traders and customers still wear traditional highland dress.
-After stopping at the market, we then start our 6-7 hour hike up the 3197m Cerro Quemado ('Burnt Peak'), a jagged volcanic rock formation.
+The market gives us an insight into the life of the local Mayan communities and many of the traders and customers still wear traditional highland dress.
+After stopping at the market, we then start our 1 hour hike up the 3197m Cerro Quemado ('Burnt Peak'), a jagged volcanic rock formation.
 The craggy summit is very interesting to explore and there are great views of the town of Quetzaltenango, or Xela as it is known locally.
+We will have a 2 hour walk at the top of the peak through the “Mar de Piedra” or Stone Sea , an area full of dry lava rocks.
 We will have time after our descent in the late afternoon to explore the colonial town.

 The trip ends after breakfast today.
 Those on group flights will be transferred to Guatemala City airport for the return journey to London.